 Reiki Research: An Effectiveness Trial of Reiki

-Here is the original abstract on the National Institutes of Health(NIH) published in the National Library of Medicine.
+Here is the original abstract from the National Institutes of Health(NIH) published in the National Library of Medicine.

 Reiki Research: An Effectiveness Trial of Reiki - Michael Swerdloff - Providence Holistic Counselor, Coach and Reiki